andrey65k/gphelp/README.md

-# collection of useful extendention function for greenplum
+# collection of useful extension functions for greenplum